 - $0 down: 3.30% = $11,550 fee

-See VA Loan Funding Fee Explained for the full rate table and exemption details.
+See VA Loan Funding Fee Explained for additional exemption details.

 Does VA still beat conventional on a second purchase?